Case Studies

 Barndoor helps enterprises use AI safely.
 They provide governance policies and access controls for AI agents connecting to third-party services like Salesforce, Slack, and Google Drive.

 In mid-2025, they hit a classic chicken-and-egg problem.
-AI governance only matters if there's something to govern.
+AI governance only matters if there’s something to govern.
 But the MCP ecosystem was thin, and Barndoor had only a few prototypes.
+Customers kept asking the same question: “What exactly am I governing?”
+MCP was still new and Barndoor knew they needed to lead, not follow.

 They had a core engineering team but weren’t ready to hire another squad of AI engineers.
 Hiring is slow and expensive, and they needed momentum they could trust.